 How to File Unfiled Tax Returns

 In most cases, if you didn’t file a previous year’s tax return, you can do it retroactively.
-Although often more cumbersome, you can prepare and submit most state tax returns late.
+Although the process is often more cumbersome, you can also prepare and submit most state tax returns late.
 Not sure if you need to file a previous year's return?
 Then, check out this guide on who needs to file a tax return.

-There are many consequences to not filing federal tax returns (IRS) and State when you are required or you have a balance owed.
+There are many consequences to not filing federal (IRS) and state tax returns if you are required or you have a balance owed.
 The consequences vary based on how long it's been since you last filed taxes.
 In most cases, filing a tax return is usually in your best interests.
 Here are the steps to file back taxes or deal with unfiled returns.

 Collect All Necessary Documentation

 You need W2’s, 1099’s, and all other relevant forms for the year in question.
 If you are itemizing deductions, you also need receipts and records to back up your claims.
 If you don’t have these forms, contact your employer, former employer, or a financial institution.
 With wages, you can often get the numbers you need from your last pay stub of the year.

 If you can’t get a hold of these documents, contact the IRS directly at 1-800-829-1040 or request the IRS mail you a wage and income transcript (IRS online system not available for new users at this time).
 Usually, wage and income tax transcripts go back up to 10 years.
 Therefore, you can obtain 1099 and W2 information, even if you cannot locate these documents.